- Privacy notice

 MSCI Global Strategic Sourcing manages the Firm’s supplier relationships globally, including those involving financial market data, technology hardware, software applications, technology services, travel-related services, consultancy and other services.

-The sourcing function manages the sourcing of products and services in accordance with our MSCI Supplier Code of Conduct, details of which can be found below.
+MSCI Global Strategic Sourcing manages the procurement of goods and services in accordance with our MSCI Supplier Code of Conduct, details of which can be found below.

 The Firm is committed to acting in accordance with its core values and generally expects its suppliers to exhibit a commitment to at least the same standards.
 MSCI is a signatory to the United Nations supported Principles for Responsible Investment Initiative and annually submits a Transparency Report.